 The Step-by-Step Guide to Importing from the Canada Border Services Agency gives details on all of these and an example of how to calculate duties and taxes.

-Get a Customs Broker.
+Get a Customs Broker

 While this step is entirely optional, many small businesses find it convenient to hire a customs broker to facilitate the import process.
 A customs broker will obtain and prepare the customs release documents needed by the CBSA, arrange payment of customs duties and taxes, obtain the release of imported goods and generally make it easier to navigate the customs maze.

+A chosen exporter is also known as the shipper or vendor.
 Besides shipping the goods, the exporter is responsible for getting the documentation together for sending the goods to Canada:

-- Packing list - Prepared by the exporter, this describes the goods in detail.
+- Packing List - Prepared by the exporter, this describes the goods in detail.